nilesc/workflow/README.md

 the new machine's home directory.
 My own .vimrc is included in this repo, and I feel it is a good starting place.
 I highly encourage modifying one's vim setup to best suit one's specific needs.

+## tmux
+tmux is a terminal multiplexer.
+In practice, this allows you to turn a single terminal prompt into multiple, either in the form of splits on your screen, or in the form of multiple pages which can be swapped between, among other options.
+Furthermore, a particular arrangement of windows can be stored even when a terminal is closed.
+This has a number of advantages:
+1. It allows a user to arrange windows in a way that works well for a particular task.
+As an example, a user may have a setup involving
+    1.  a window open in which they are running vim to edit their code
+    1.  a separate window for compiling their code
+    1.  another in which to manage git
+    1.  and another window with various splits to explore the various directories in which the relevant data are stored.
+1. When working on a remote server through ssh, a user can make only one connection and then work as though in several windows, which makes workflows more natural.
+1. It allows a user to more easily organize the elements of the system they have to keep track of.
+1. It allows for easy separation of workflows on separate projects, allowing for switching between them with minimal overhead.

+### Basic Usage
+tmux is extremely powerful and complex.
+However, just to scratch the surface, here are some very useful commands with which to get started.
+In the following commands, a combination of keys followed by a comma, and then another combination means that first the keys before the comma should be pressed together, then the sequence of keys after the comma.
+*   `tmux`: start a new tmux session
+*   `tmux new -s <name>`: start a new tmux session named "name"
+*   `ctrl+b, d`: detach from the current tmux session
+*   `tmux attach`: reconnect to the most recent tmux session which was detached from
+When in a tmux session:
+*   Windows:
+  *   `ctrl+b, c`: create a new window
+  *   `ctrl+b, x`: kill the current window
+  *   `ctrl+b, <number>`: jump to window number <number> (current windows are displayed at the bottom of the screen)
+*   Splits:
+  *   `ctrl+b, %`: create a new vertical split
+  *   `ctrl+b, "`: create a new horizontal split
+  *   `ctrl+b, <arrow key>`: jump to the split in the direction of the arrow key hit
+*   Sessions:
+  *   `ctrl+b, w`: open a view in which windows and sessions can be swapped between.
+Use arrow keys to navigate to the correct session or window, and hit enter to enter it
+*   `ctrl+d`: kill the current window/split (this is not a tmux-specific command, but will usually kill whatever terminal it is entered in to